octaniumdev/clibc-ng/README.md

 coming soon...

-# Made with love by Cob:web Development and our Open source contributors:
+# Made with love by Cob:web-Aclevo and our Open source contributors:

 Xfcisco - Lead Developer

-## Invite the bot to your Discord: Coming soon

-### Please join the Cob:web Development discord to talk to us and contribute to our projects: https://cob-web.xyz/discord
+### Please join the Cob:web-Aclevo discord to talk to us and contribute to our projects: https://discord.gg/z3GXvGtuek